LakshmiNarayanP/BasicKneads_ingenius2020/README.md

 Vision of App:
 https://youtu.be/Fq4ablow_EI

-24 hour hack implementation of the app idea https://youtu.be/TVW3rtOm8t8
+24 hour hack implementation of the app idea: https://youtu.be/TVW3rtOm8t8

 ## Short Summary: